Discount Sale

 Offer Discounts for Abandoned Carts in WooCommerce

 Abandoned shopping carts are a common challenge for online retailers.
-Many customers add products to their carts with the intention to purchase but don’t follow through, often due to various reasons.
-One effective strategy to entice these potential buyers and encourage them to complete their purchases is by offering discounts or coupons.
-In this guide, we will explore how to use the Smart Coupons for WooCommerce plugin to provide discounts for abandoned carts.
+Many customers add products to their carts with the intention to purchase but don’t follow through, often for various reasons.
+Offering discounts or coupons is one effective strategy to entice these potential buyers and encourage them to complete their purchases.
+This guide will explore how to use the Smart Coupons for WooCommerce plugin to provide discounts for abandoned carts.

 After a certain idle period during which a cart is abandoned, the plugin automatically sends a notification to the concerned customer, including a coupon.
 It’s important to note that abandoned cart coupons are designed to work exclusively for logged-in users.